morganoleary/Fine-Furnishings/README.md

 <summary>Resubmission Updates</summary>

 - Custom Models: A minimum a 3 custom models have been implemented.
-    1. Contact form - to contact the business
+    1. Contact form - for a user to contact the business
-    2. Wishlist - to save items to user's profile
+    2. Wishlist - to save items to the user's profile
-    3. User Address - to save multiple addresses to user's profile
+    3. User Address - to save multiple addresses to the user's profile

-- CRUD (passed):
-On the front end, user's are able to register an account, edit their personal details to save to the account and delete their account successfully.
-The admin dashboard allows the superuser to add, edit & delete products along with functionality to edit and delete user profiles and orders as well.
-In future, I plan to implement product editing and deleting on the site under a 'Product Management' page as in the walkthrough, but due to time constraints and implementing the necessary features for the pass criteria, this was not able to be implemented for this submission.
+- CRUD: I passed this criteria in the first submission, but wanted to explain further - On the front end, user's are able to register an account, edit their personal details to save to the account and delete their account successfully.
+The admin dashboard allows the superuser to add, edit & delete products along with functionality to edit and delete user profiles and orders. - In future, I plan to implement product editing and deleting on the site under a 'Product Management' link/page as in the walkthrough.
+However, due to time constraints and running into some issues while implementing the necessary features for the pass criteria, I was not able to add the product admin feature at this time.

-- (1.8) The navigation menu layout has been fixed and there are no issues with the overlap of the search bar.
+- (1.8) The navigation menu layout has been fixed and there are no longer any issues with the overlap of the search bar.
 The hamburger menu is now appearing as it should on mobile devices as well.

 - The site's colour contrast has been updated so that content is legible to the maximum possible user base.